Night Train (Jimmy Forrest composition): James Brown version

-James Brown recorded "Night Train" with his band in 1961.
+James Brown recorded "Night Train" with his band the Famous Flames in 1961.
 His performance replaced the original lyrics of the song with a shouted list of cities on his East Coast touring itinerary (and hosts to black radio stations he hoped would play his music) along with many repetitions of the song's name.
 (Brown would repeat this lyrical formula on "Mashed Potatoes U.S.A." and several other recordings.)
-He also played drums on the recording.
+James Brown himself plays drums on this recording, supposedly the reason for this is that during the recording session Nat Kendrick, the originally planned drummer for the track, took a bathroom break so Brown took his place and that take was used for the single, however this is somewhat disputed as during the session tapes Brown plays the drums on all four takes of the song.
 Originally appearing as a track on the album James Brown Presents His Band and Five Other Great Artists, it received a single release in 1962 and became a hit, charting #5 R&B and #35 Pop.

 A live version of the tune was the closing number on Brown's 1963 album Live at the Apollo.
 Brown also performs "Night Train" along with his singing group the Famous Flames (Bobby Byrd, Bobby Bennett, and Lloyd Stallworth) on the 1964 motion picture/concert film The T.A.M.I.
 Show.

 Brown's backing band the J.B.'s would later incorporate the main saxophone line of "Night Train" in their instrumental single, "All Aboard The Soul Funky Train", released on the 1975 album Hustle with Speed.